openebs/openebsctl/README.md

     * [Describe pvcs](#describe-pvcs)
 * [Contributing](#contributing)

----
-## Installation
+### Installation

-OpenEBS-CTL is available on Linux, macOS and Windows platforms.
+OpenEBSCTL is available on Linux, macOS and Windows platforms.

 * Binaries for Linux, Mac and Windows are available as tarballs and zip in the [release](https://github.com/openebs/openebsctl/releases) page.
 * For Linux, download the respective tarball from [release](https://github.com/openebs/openebsctl/releases) page and :-